Thripurapakala/ds_2024_module_3_python/README.md

 ## Python script to analyze the Financial records.
 ## Python script to analyze the vote-counting process
 ### Analyzing the Financial records.
--The dataset is composed of two columns "date" and "Profit/Losses".
+    The dataset is composed of two columns "date" and "Profit/Losses".
--